check-spelling-sandbox/issue-70/README.md

-Whaaat does the cat say?
+What does the cat say?

 meow